timgilbert/long-war-unix-installer/docs/Installation.md

     127.0.0.1 prod.xcom-ew.firaxis.com
     127.0.0.1 prod.xcom.firaxis.com

-The script is able to add and remove these entries itself, though it needs to be run as root in order to do so.
-You can block and enable phoning home passing flags to the script.
+The installer is able to add and remove these entries itself, though it needs to be run as root in order to do so.
+You can block or enable phoning home by passing flags to the script as follows.

 To disable phoning home by adding the above entries to `/etc/hosts`: